k-Flow Decomposition

 Retrieves the solution for the flow decomposition problem.

-If the solution has already been computed and cached as self.solution
+If the solution has already been computed and cached as self.solution, it returns the cached solution.

 Otherwise, it checks if the problem has been solved, computes the solution paths and weights,